 David Kaufman is the Director of Global Strategies at Nixon Peabody LLP.
 In this role, he manages and helps develop strategy for the firm’s International Practice, international offices, and relationships with law firms around the world.
 David works extensively with clients from the U.S. doing business around the globe and international clients in the U.S. Last year, David was involved in transactions, cases, and other matters touching almost 140 different countries.
-He has a long history of doing business in China and has worked with NP’s robust China Practice since its creation.
+He has a long history of doing business in PRC and has worked with NP’s robust PRC practice since its creation.
 Outside the U.S., NP has offices in Hong Kong, Shanghai, Beijing, Singapore, and London.
-During his tenure, David has served in a variety of business development positions at the firm, including supervising the regional marketing function and supporting an array of practice groups/industries.
+During his tenure, David has served in a variety of leadership positions at the firm, including supervising the regional marketing function and supporting an array of practice groups/industries.
 Since March 2020, David has also been coordinating the firm's external, client-facing Coronavirus Response Team.
 In addition, he co-leads the Retail Industry Sector team for TerraLex, one of the largest global law firm networks covering 164 jurisdictions in 101 countries.

 Relationships.
 There is nothing more critical to providing effective legal counsel than strong relationships.
 Therefore, I focus on how our firm relates to our clients, potential clients, business connections and our larger community.
 I help our attorneys build stronger bonds with our clients and build better bridges to community around us.